collective/collective.shibboleth/README.rst

 Installation
 ============

-At the time of writing, this package relies upon two unreleased dependencies:
+At the time of writing, this package relies upon one unreleased dependency:

-* collective.pluggablelogin
 * Products.AutoUserMakerPASPlugin

-New versions of these packages will be released and available on PyPI as soon as possible.
+A new version of this package will be released and available on PyPI as soon as possible.
 In the meantime, installation from GitHub via a tool such as `mr.developer <https://pypi.python.org/pypi/mr.developer>`_ is recommended.